jimmy622001/ECS_Jenkins_Github/docs/TESTING_USAGE.md

 ### CI/CD Integration

-Tests automatically run in GitHub Actions on:
+Tests automatically run in Jenkins on:
 - Pull requests to main branch (validation tests only)
 - Push to main branch (all tests)
-- Manual trigger from Actions tab
+- Manual trigger via Jenkins pipeline